-The Group has in place a Whistle-Blowing Policy that provides a channel to employees and other parties to report in confidence, without fear of reprisals, concerns about possible improprieties in financial reporting or other matters.
-Our stakeholders and public can contact us at a dedicated line 64723049 or email to whistle@gson.com.sg to raise any concerns.
+The Group has in place a Whistle-Blowing Policy that offers a confidential and secure a channel to employees and other parties to report concerns about possible improprieties in financial reporting or other matters, without fear of reprisals.
+Stakeholders and the public can contact us via a dedicated hotline at 6472 3049 or via email to whistle@qson.com.sg to raise any concerns.

 The Group has implemented an anti-corruption policy and adheres to the Singapore Code of Corporate Governance.
-Through risk assessment, we understand the operations that may potentially be exposed to risks related to corruption.
-All our staff have been briefed at least once a year on anti-corruption through the regularly meetings.
+Through risk assessment, we identify operations that may be exposed to potential corruption risks and take active measures to mitigate them.
+All our staff are briefed at least once a year on anti-corruption during regular meetings.